RohanAlexander/telling_stories_with_data/_book/20-gather.md

 We are able to do this scaling up when we know the population total, but if we do not know that, or we have concerns around the precision of that approach then we may use a ratio estimator.

 Ratio estimators also have a long history.
-For instance, in 1802 they were used by Pierre-Simon Laplace to estimate the total population of France, on the basis of the ratio of the number of registered births, which was known throughout the country, to the number of inhabitants, which was only know for certain communes.
+For instance, in 1802 they were used by Pierre-Simon Laplace to estimate the total population of France, based on the ratio of the number of registered births, which was known throughout the country, to the number of inhabitants, which was only know for certain communes.
 He calculated this ratio for the three communes, and then scaled it, based on knowing the number of births across the whole country to produce an estimate of the population of France [@lohr].

 <!-- For instance, Adolphe Quetelet, the nineteenth century astronomer, mathematician, statistician and sociologist describes them [@quetelet2013treatise, p.
 11]: -->